entsoe-web/cee-conf/_events/t01_energy-union-for-cee.md

 Regional cooperation: a TSO perspective - Bente Hagem, Chair of the Board, ENTSO-E

-The Energy Union governance and strengthening regional cooperation - Vojtech Ferencz, PhD., State Secretary of the Ministry of Economy of the Slovak Republic (tbc)
+The Energy Union governance and strengthening regional cooperation - Vojtech Ferencz, PhD., State Secretary of the Ministry of Economy of the Slovak Republic

 Regional cooperation in CEE: challenges and opportunities ahead - Jan Mládek, Minister, Ministry of Industry and Trade, Czech Republic (tbc)